Track better and build better partnerships with server-to-server tracking

 What does this mean in numbers?

 We saw 12.6% more cookies with server-to-server tracking implemented - of which 9.3% are due to cookie restrictions in browsers like Safari and 3.3% are related to content blockers like AdBlock+ and Ghostery.
-Although cookies do not necessarily translate to sales, this shows the strength of this integration method, which will continue to grow in importance with the limitations of browser-side tracking.
+This shows the strength of this integration method, which will continue to grow in importance with the limitations of browser-side tracking.

 Looking at this in more detail, we found that 12.6% of tracking calls contained a cookie in the server-to-server call that was not present in the MasterTag call.
 In addition, we looked at how often we did not see a MasterTag call, meaning the MasterTag was entirely blocked from loading.
 This accounted for 3.3% of the 12.6%.
 We can attribute this to the differences between cookie restrictions and content blocking.